WNNE: News operation

 In 2007, the weeknight news updates were dropped as well.
 Since then, WNNE has functioned as WPTZ's "Upper Valley Newsroom" and is referred to as such during all newscasts.
 After this change, there was only a separate title opening that remained indicating WNNE was ever a separate station.
 Eventually, the news opening was dropped as well.
 Previously during all local news programming, the station superimposed its channel 31 logo over the channel 5 logo in the right hand corner of the screen.
 On occasion when WNNE has technical problems, WPTZ's logo peeked through.
 Contributions by WNNE to WPTZ's newscasts included video footage and a live headline (weeknights at 5:30) from its White River Junction studios (which was staffed with a full-time multimedia journalist).
-In addition to the Upper Valley and another Vermont bureau in Colchester covering Burlington, WPTZ also airs national news from a Washington, D.C. bureau that is operated by Hearst.
+In addition to the Upper Valley and another Vermont bureau in Colchester covering Burlington, WPTZ also airs national news from a Washington, D.C., bureau that is operated by Hearst.
 It employs several reporters who give live reports to the various company-owned affiliates.

-Despite including "HD" in its logo, all newscasts were aired in pillarboxed 4:3 standard definition until April 26, 2011 when WPTZ finally upgraded to 16:9 enhanced definition widescreen.
+Despite including "HD" in its logo, all newscasts were aired in pillarboxed 4:3 standard definition until April 26, 2011, when WPTZ finally upgraded to 16:9 enhanced definition widescreen.
 Although not truly high definition, broadcasts match the aspect ratio of HD television screens.
 That station was one of six remaining outlets owned by Hearst that had yet to make the upgrade to local news in enhanced definition or full HD-level.
 For a period of time thereafter, the simulcasts on WNNE remained in pillarboxed 4:3 due to lack of a high definition-capable master control for WNNE at WPTZ's studios in Plattsburgh.
 This has since been upgraded as well.

-On August 2, 2016, following the change to "NBC 5", the newscasts were retitled to NBC 5 News; in addition, the station no longer superimposed the channel 31 logo and it began using the "NBC 5" logo during all of its local news programming.
+On August 2, 2016, after WPTZ rebranded to "NBC 5", WNNE stopped superimposing the channel 31 logo and began using the "NBC 5" logo during all of its local news programming.
 Upon the channel share and transfer of the CW+ affiliation from WPTZ-DT2, WNNE now carries WPTZ's 10 p.m. prime time newscast, a half-hour program simulcast on WPTZ's MeTV subchannel.